 2 UTC was formally termed Greenwich Mean Time (GMT).
-UTC is also referred to as "Military Time" or "Zulu" Time (or "Z" for short).
+UTC is now commonly called Military Time or "Zulu" Time (or "Z" for short).
 "Z" often appears on weather products instead of "UTC".

-Greenwich, U.K. 1900 UTC corresponds to 1:00 pm Central Standard Time (CST) or 2:00 pm Central Daylight Time3 (CDT), which is the UTC hour closest to solar noon at KDFW.
+corresponds to 1:00 pm Central Standard Time (CST) or 2:00 pm Central Daylight Time3 (CDT), which is the GMT hour closest to solar noon at KDFW.
 The hourly observation is taken a few minutes before 1900 UTC.
 The typical time is 1853 UTC for KDFW, but you must check every time carefully as the observation time can vary by a few minutes each day on rare occasions.
 Collect data for every day for the period below.

 Analysis period: Daily dates from Jan.
-21 to Feb.
-19, inclusive.
+22 to Feb.
+20, inclusive.

 You must collect data for above period.
-I have done a few dates to jumpstart your data collection and provide you the opportunity to crosscheck the Plymouth State values to ensure you can get correct data.
+I have done a few dates to jumpstart your data collection and for you to crosscheck to ensure you are getting the correct data.
 (You should check that you get the same values when looking up the data.)
 That leaves about four weeks of dates for you to record and plot.